Question: The “Resurrect® Daily Detox and Recovery Elixir” – Is it really as healthy as it claims to be? ~ M.N., South Lake Tahoe, CA

 Ingredients: Carbonated water, citric acid, natural and artificial flavors, sodium citrate, caramel color, sucralose, sodium benzoate, potassium sorbate

-Nutrition Facts: 5 calories – 0 g Sugar – 2 g carbohydrates – 30 mg caffeine per 12 oz can – 60 mg Vitamin C
+Nutrition Facts: 5 calories; 0 g Sugar; 2 g carbohydrates; 30 mg caffeine per 12 oz can; 100% DV vitamin C

 Sodium benzoate is a chemical preservative and there have been concerns by the FDA that when both vitamin C (ascorbic acid) and sodium benzoate are mixed, they form benzene, a known human carcinogen.

 Benzoates have also been linked to cell damage.
 In research studies at the University of Sheffield, this preservative caused an increased production of oxygen radicals, or “free radicals”, which several studies have linked to serious diseases and to the general aging process.

 Also, try quenching your craving for a flavored drink by brewing your own iced or hot teas, such as one of the many varieties of green or black teas rich in polyphenols.

 By doing so, you’ll be fueling your body with antioxidant-rich fluids while avoiding synthetic chemicals with known and unknown health effects.